omega8cc/boa/docs/ini/platform/INI.md

 ;;  This feature can be useful when you prefer to manage custom platform in ;;  a monolithic codebase mode in Git, so forcing permissions could conflict ;;  with your workflow or development tools.
-Otherwise you should never disable ;;  this to avoid issues with Aegir tasks related to sites on this platform.
+Otherwise you should never disable ;;  this to avoid issues with Ægir tasks related to sites on this platform.
 ;;
 ;;  This setting affects only the running daily maintenance system behaviour.
 ;;